BeMoreHumanOrg/bemorehuman/README.md

 - What do you want to recommend?
 Is it books?
 Movies?
 Classified ads?
 Things that work well are things that are unique, don't change, and have a persistent id.
 And of course you need the legal right to use that data for your specific purposes.
-For example, "red wine" isn't a good thing to recommend because there are lots of different red wines.
-But "Seifried Nelson Pinot Noir 2020" is a good thing to recommend because it's a unique thing.
+For example, "red wine" is a good category of things to recommend because there are lots of different red wines such as "Seifried Nelson Pinot Noir 2020" which is a unique product or thing.
 In the installation instructions below we show an example of how you can recommend movies.

 - The input to bemorehuman is a list of 3-value anonymous events.
 An event would be like:
 "person 2637 gave product 312 a rating of 4."
 So the input file would look like: